 Lastly, I've been working on the openmathematics.org site recently, and I felt obliged to use Reaction and Inference, seeing as how I wrote them.

-At times it felt like I was cutting my nose off, but now things are turning out well.
+At times it felt like I was cutting my nose off, but things have turned out pretty well.

 So you can have a look at the whole lot using your browser's developer tools.